Serang: Transportation

 The city is served by station, operated by Indonesia's rail operator PT Kereta Api Indonesia.

 The Tangerang–Merak Toll Road, part of the Trans-Java toll road, passes through the city of Serang.

 The road to the proposed Sunda Strait Bridge would start in Serang, pass through Merak in neighboring Cilegon city to cross over the Sunda Strait to Sumatra.

 The nearest airport is Soekarno-Hatta International Airport in nearby Jakarta which is located approximately 29 km from the city centre.

 Administrative districts

 Serang was formerly a part of Serang Regency.
 On 2 November 2007, the status of Serang was changed into a municipality (kota madya), independent of the Regency.
 Since that time, Serang City is a semi-enclave within Serang Regency, as the city borders the regency in the south, east, and west, while it borders with Java Sea in the north.

-The City of Serang is divided into six districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2023.
+The City of Serang is divided into six districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as of mid-2023.
 The table also includes the number of administrative villages (all classed as urban kelurahan) in each district, and its postal codes.